 Getting a good guidebook to Thailand is essential, whether Pattaya is going to be your only destination or one of several on a wider trip through the country.
 It will give you a good overview of the country, culture and customs, and some of the do’s and don’ts of the nation.
 They are filled with valuable information for travel, things to do, maps, and much more.
 If this is your first trip, it is well worth the investment.

 Some of the popular Guidebooks to Thailand are:

-Lonely Planet Thailand – The backpackers bible and one of the bust guide books in my opinion (and I’m not a backpacker.
+The backpacker’s bible and one of the best guidebooks in my opinion (and I’m not a backpacker.)

-Fodor’s – A guidebook for the travelers who want a little more frills and less hostels.
+A guidebook for the travelers who want a little more frills and fewer hostels.

 There aren’t many websites dedicated to Pattaya travel that cover more than it’s world famous nightlife.
 If there were, I wouldn’t be spending time developing this one.
 Even the Tourism Authority of Thailand’s website is spartan with information.